jendives2000/PCC_exercices_10_6_to_10_10/README.md

 Here the `pass` keeps the **error handling silent**.
 The user won't know about it, and he'd just keep on inputting numbers, even if only letters are typed in.

+**Turns out this is bad practice**, because it downgrades the usability of the program, making less clear to the user what was done right or wrong.

 ---

 ## Read & Write